vincepower/gcp-openshift-testdrive/README.md

 ## Required images

 Four images are required for this to work.
+I used image families so I can iterate without changing this script.

 * ocp39-master
 * ocp39-infra